Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 ## Rewards Catalog
 The Rewards Catalog is a searchable collection of [Rewards](#rewards) offered by Imburse via its partners.

-The API has calls that allow you to view the items in the catalog, along with the details you will need for ordering and redeeming with the provider.
+The API has calls that allow you to view the items in the catalog, along with the details you will need for redeeming with the provider.

 ## Reward Groups
 A Reward Group is a collection of one or more [Rewards](#rewards), curated by you.
 Multiple Rewards Groups can be created that can then be shared between your [Payout Schemes](#payout-schemes).